Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 MERLIN_107_R2.fastq.gz  MERLIN_10_R2.fastq.gz  MERLIN_111_R2.fastq.gz  MERLIN_114_R2.fastq.gz  MERLIN_1_R2.fastq.gz  TEST_NEG_CTL_21_R2.fastq.gz
 ```

-_**STOP AND CHECK**_: If there are files that have not been renamed or you receive this message `Error: no files were nrenamed!`, please slack Dhatri immediately and do not move forward with the following steps.
+_**STOP AND CHECK**_: If there are files that have not been renamed or you receive this message `Error renaming files`, please slack Dhatri immediately and do not move forward with the following steps.

 ## Create plate directory to house the renamed samples